PlayEveryWare/eos_plugin_for_unity/readme.md

 > :heavy_exclamation_mark: The Social Overlay Feature is not supported in editor

-1. In the Unity editor, open the desired sample scene from the imported Scenes folder
+1. In the Unity editor, open the desired sample scene from the imported Scenes folder.

-2. Press the play button at the top of the editor
+2. Press the play button at the top of the editor.

 3. Login with a selected authentication type, ```Account Portal``` is recommended for the first time.